fdcastel/Hyper-V-Automation/README.md

 Downloads latest Debian 10 cloud image.

-**IMPORTANT:** Unlike `Get-UbuntuImage.ps1`, this script doesn't check the integrity of the downloaded file.

 Use `-OutputPath` parameter to set download location.
 If not informed, the current folder will be used.

 Returns the path for downloaded file.